top of page

 • Healing happens in relationship—with the earth, with each other, with the difficult truths we're asked to hold.

 • Reciprocity matters.
-The garden isn't just something we tend for what it gives us.
-We tend it because it tends us back.
+The garden isn't just something we tend for what it produces for us.
+We nurture it and it nurtures us back.

 • You don't need to be "better" first.
 You don't need more energy, more knowledge, or more capacity.
 You just need to be willing to show up and begin.